-The student major form is available with the Complaints Coordinator with a copy to the Head of Department.
+The student major file application will be completed by the Complainant/Coordinator with a copy to the Head of Department.

 Which form do I use?

 Always speak to your tutor, Programme Manager (PM) or Programme Leader (PL) to see if you are eligible